Gaining confidence on the correct realization of arbitrary quantum computations

-We present verification protocols to gain confidence in the correct performance of the realization of an arbitrary universal quantum computation.
+We present verification protocols to gain confidence in the correct performance of a device implementing an arbitrary quantum computation.
 The derivation of the protocols is based on the fact that matchgate computations, which are classically efficiently simulable, become universal if supplemented with additional resources.
-We combine tools from weak simulation, randomized compiling, and classical statistics to derive verification circuits.
-These circuits have the property that (i) they strongly resemble the original circuit and (ii) cannot only be classically efficiently simulated in the ideal, i.e. error free, scenario, but also in the realistic situation where errors are present.
+We combine tools from weak simulation, randomized compiling, and statistics to derive verification circuits that (i) strongly resemble the original circuit and (ii) can be classically efficiently simulated not only in the ideal, i.e. error free scenario, but also in the realistic situation where errors are present.
 In fact, in one of the protocols we apply exactly the same circuit as in the original computation, however, to a slightly modified input state.

 With the advent of ever larger quantum processors, the question of how to evaluate their performance becomes increasingly relevant.
-A distinction is made between protocols which allow to verify the output of an untrusted quantum device, such as a cloud computer, from those which verify, validate, or certify the correct behaviour of a quantum processor to which one does have access to.
-In the former scenario a solution, which is based on interactive proofs and post quantum secure trap door functions has been recently presented \cite{Mah, Vidick1, Vidick2}.

-Having direct access to the device allows for very different performance checks.
-Whereas process tomography is far from being feasible, due to the exponentially large Hilbert space, several protocols to gain confidence in the performance of a quantum device have been put forward.
-Randomized benchmarking \cite{KnillRB, LuLi15} and several variants of it have been developed \cite{MaGa12, OnWe19, MirrorRB}.
-There, the average performance of e.g. circuits composed out of Clifford gates is quantified with a single parameter, the average gate fidelity \cite{NC10}.
-Moreover, error mitigation methods have been introduced and performance tests for a subset of computation, e.g. fermionic quantum computation \cite{FermionicErrorMitigation} have been developed.
-However, it is currently unclear how one can check how reliable a particular (not on average) universal computation is performed.
-It is precisely this problem that we will address in the present work.
+A distinction is made between pro- tocols in which the quantum device is potentially untrusted by the user, such as a cloud computer, from those in which one does have direct access to the quantum processor.
+In the former scenario a solution based on interactive proofs and post-quantum cryptography has been presented \cite{Mah, Vidick1, Vidick2}.
+In the latter, several protocols to gain confidence in the performance of a quantum device have been put forward (for a recent review, see~\cite{Ei20}).
+Randomized benchmarking \cite{KnillRB, LuLi15} and several variants of it have been developed \cite{MaGa12, OnWe19, MirrorRB} where the average performance of e.g. Clifford gates is quantified with a single parameter, the average gate fidelity \cite{NC10}.